salex/vfwcash/README.md

 GunCash's default data format is XML, but there is an option to use a sqlite3 database in the default download (Postgresql or Mysql if you want to roll your own).
 I still use the
 XML version because of a built-in backup scheme.
 Since I'm only concerned with reports a few times a month, I use `Save As` to create a sqlite3 copy of the database for reporting.
-The VFWCash database is read-only so it could point to the primary db, but that brings up single-user problems (GnuCash implementation)
+The VFWCash database is read-only so it could point to the primary db, but that brings up single-user problems (GnuCash implementation) that locks the db to a single user.

 Once installed and configured, `vwfcash help` will display: